BOND

 Suggested Harmony: Given its volcanic structure, it is the ideal companion for large game cuts, aged rib-eye grilled over coals, or herb-crusted lamb.
 Its density supports complex sauces and intense reductions.

-Service Protocol: Decant for a minimum of **120 minutes**.
-Enjoy strictly between **17°C and 19°C** in large-format glassware.
+Serving Protocol: Decanting for a minimum of **120 minutes** is recommended.
+Enjoy strictly between **17°C and 19°C** in large-format stemware.

 What makes the Pluribus terroir unique?

-Pluribus comes from Spring Mountain, a site with volcanic rock soils and eastern exposure, which gives the wine a massive structure and distinctive minerality derived from ash and volcanic tuff.
+Pluribus comes from Spring Mountain, a site with volcanic rock soils and east exposure, which gives the wine a massive structure and distinctive minerality derived from ash and volcanic tuff.

 What is the aging potential of this Cabernet Sauvignon?

-As a cult wine from the Harlan family, Pluribus has exceptional aging potential, exceeding 30 years in optimal cellar conditions, developing greater tertiary complexity over time.
+As a cult wine from the Harlan family, Pluribus has exceptional aging potential that exceeds 30 years under optimal cellar conditions, developing greater tertiary complexity over time.